A Perspective on Explainable Artificial Intelligence Methods: SHAP and LIME: eXplainable artificial intelligence

 \subsection{SHAP}

 SHAP is a post-hoc model-agnostic method that can be applied to any machine learning model~\cite{lundberg2017unified}.
 It is based on game theory which calculates the contribution of each player to the payout.
 In machine learning models, the players and the payout are substituted by features and the model outcome, respectively.
 SHAP calculates a score for each feature in the model, which represents its weight to the model output.
-To calculate the scores, it considers all collations between the features to cover all cases where all features and a subset of features are in the model.
-Due to the increases of computational complexity of SHAP when the number of features increases, an approximation SHAP method is proposed named Kernel SHAP~\cite{lundberg2017unified}.\\ SHAP has been applied widely in a variety of domains in order to explain the model output, either locally or globally~\cite{garcia2020shapley, kim2022explainable, ullah2022prediction, kannangara2022investigation}.
-However, there are some points the researcher end-users should be aware when applying SHAP.
+To calculate the scores, it considers all combinations between the features (i.e. coalitions) to cover all cases where all features and a subset of features are used in the model.
+Due to the increases of computational complexity of SHAP when the number of features increases, an approximation has been proposed, named Kernel SHAP~\cite{lundberg2017unified}.\\ SHAP has been applied widely in a variety of domains in order to explain models' outcomes, either locally or globally~\cite{garcia2020shapley, kim2022explainable, ullah2022prediction, kannangara2022investigation}.
+However, there are some important points the end-users should be aware of when applying SHAP.
 Firstly, SHAP is a model-dependent method.
-This means that the outcome of SHAP depends on the model used with different machine learning models perhaps leading to different explainability scores generated by SHAP.
-Accordingly, when different models are applied, the top features identified by SHAP may differ between models.
-To illustrate the model-dependency point, figure~\ref{SHAP} are SHAP summary plots using four classification models.
-The plots reveals features in order of important, for each model based on their effect toward the model outcome.
-The four classification models were applied to 1500 subjects (20\% test) to classify them as cases (myocardial infarction, MI) or controls (No MI).
-The plot shows that there is agreement on the top three most informative features among the tested models, however there is a notable variation in the order of the other seven features among.
-For instance, body mass index is the least important one in DT and LR while it is the third one in the LBGM model and the seventh in the SVC model.
-The position of alcohol consumption and Waist-Hip ratio similarly varies between models.
-In addition, the last five features are almost with zero SHAP score in DT model indicating they do not affect the model output.
-It is worth to mention that this variation is observed while the accuracy of the used model is close to each other. \end{multicols}
+This means that the SHAP outcome depends on the ML model used for the classification/regression task, which will possibly lead to different explainability scores.
+Accordingly, when different models are applied, to the same task using the same data, the top features identified by SHAP may differ between ML models.\\ To illustrate the model-dependency point, we used four ML models to classify 1500 subjects (20\% test) from the United Kingdom Biobank into individuals with myocardial infarction (MI) and controls (Non-MI).
+The included models are decision tree (DT), logistic regression (LR), light gradient-boosting machine (LGBM) and support vector machines classifier (SVC).
+Ten different variables were considered as features in the models.
+These models were implemented using Python (version 3.11.4), Scikit-learn library (version 1.3.0) and the codes of SHAP on GitHub.
+The code of the current perspective is available at~(\url{https://github.com/amaa11/NMR}).\\ The order of the important features of the four classification models are reported in figure~\ref{SHAP}.
+The figure ranks the features in order of importance based on their effect toward the model outcome.
+It can be appreciated that there is agreement for the top three most informative features among the tested models.
+However there is a notable variation in the order of the remaining seven features.
+For instance, body mass index is the least important one in DT and LR, while it is the third in the LGBM model and the seventh in the SVC model.
+The position of alcohol consumption and Waist-Hip ratio similarly varies across the models.
+In addition, the last five features have a SHAP score close to zero in DT model, indicating they do not affect the model output.
+It is worth noting that despite the observed variance in feature order, the accuracy is comparable across the four classification models.